Skip to main content

 Points: 0

-Award 100 points for any order over $500:
+Award 100 points for orders over $500

 Data Field: Order Total